KhronosGroup/Vulkan-Guide/chapters/sparse_resources.md

 #### Advanced Sparse Resources

-This more advanced example creates an arrayed color attachment / texture image and binds only LOD zero and the required: metadata to physical memory.
+This more advanced example creates an arrayed color attachment / texture image and binds only LOD zero and the required metadata to physical memory.

 ```cpp
 VkDevice                            device;